-Spring is finally here and if you’re also a resident of Cape Town, then you’ll know that winter has been particularly miserable, making the coming of spring even more exciting.
+Spring is on its way - and if you’re also a resident of Cape Town, you’ll know that this winter has been particularly miserable.
 And because I know that not everyone can go on a week’s holiday to enjoy the newly blossomed flowers and mild-to-warm sunshiny days, I put together a list of places where you can be surrounded by nature without driving for hours.
-And what’s more, none of them will leave you with an empty pocket; so you can keep on saving for that big getaway you’re planning for the end of the year.
+And what’s more, none of them will leave you with an empty pocket, so you can keep on saving for that big getaway you’re planning for the end of the year.

-Here are 10 affordable spring weekend breaks close to Cape Town.
+10 affordable spring weekend breaks near Cape Town.

 1. Wildebraam Berry Estate, outside Swellendam